liushenwenyuan/flutter_orientation_demo/README.md

 # flutter_orientation_demo

-flutter demo for orientation change
+A Flutter demo for orientation change.